-Non-Structural Control Measures & Stormwater Treatment

-Landscape & Pavement Maintenance:
+Non-Structural Control Measures & Stormwater Treatment Landscape & Pavement Maintenance:

-- No debris, refuse or other materials, including but not limited to landscaping debris, leaves, shrubs and tree trimmings, logs, bricks, stone or trash shall be deposited within the vegetated wetland. - The use of pesticides, herbicides, and fertilizers on the site shall be minimized to the maximum extent practicable and shall be applied in accordance with manufacture recommendations by experienced and if applicable, licensed personnel. - Pavement areas will be swept seasonally as necessary to remove accumulated winter sand and salt and fall leaves, and shall be swept as required to remove litter.
+- No debris, refuse or other materials, including but not limited to landscaping debris, leaves, shrubs and tree trimmings, logs, bricks, stone or trash shall be deposited within the vegetated wetland. - The use of pesticides, herbicides, and fertilizers on the site shall be prohibited as all site improvements are located within WsPA Jurisdictional Areas. - Pavement areas will be swept seasonally as necessary to remove accumulated winter sand and salt and fall leaves, and shall be swept as required to remove litter.
 Collected material will be properly disposed of off-site.